 Tip – Educate yourself and then learn to trust You.

 I like to think I am a smart guy but I always make this joke that being blonde puts me at a learning disadvantage.
 I partly do it to make people laugh and I partly do it just in case I can’t learn as quickly as others.
-With that said, I am not going to fool you, call and put options made absolutely no sense to me the first few times I tried to learn about them.
+With that said, I am not going to fool you, call and put options explained to me the very first time made absolutely no sense to me.
 It was one of the few times in life I felt that maybe my biological circumstances were preventing me from understanding.
 However, with a little patience mixed in with examples of real life situations I was able to see how simple the concept of option trading really is.
 Don’t be fooled, options carry risk and you have to know when to use them but I have been successfully trading options for a few years now and I can honestly say that it is easy to understand.
 In fact, when you are done reading this post you will learn 3 things.
 1. The concept of trading options is a cinch and 3. blondes are smarter than you think.

 Before I get started, it’s important to know that this blog post is about learning the concept of trading options.
 It will not teach you how or when to trade them.
 If you are interested in trading options I will post a link at the bottom of this page where you can get a solid education on options and learn strategies when to use them.